yanlinw/LLM-As-Chatbot/ssw-private-llm.md

 ## 5. Setup Secure Workspace for your private LLM

-Splashtop Secure Workspace Connectors provide a secure solution for connecting your private applications and resources to the Splashtop Secure Workspace, allowing you to centrally control these private applications.
-We will need to connect the private LLM we are working on to the Secure Workspace.
+Splashtop Secure Workspace Connectors provide a secure solution for connecting your private applications and resources to the Splashtop Secure Workspace.
+This allows you to centrally control these private applications.
+We will now connect the private LLM we are working on to the Secure Workspace.

-### 5.1 Create Connector and copy the connector token
+### 5.1 Create connector and copy the connector token

 Log in to your Splashtop Secure Workspace admin account using your credentials.
-Once logged in, navigate to the **Deployment** menu and select **Connector**, locate the **Add Connector** button, and click it.
-Choose **Headless / CLI**, fill in the connector name, then click **Next**, choose **Linux**, and click **Done**.
+Once logged in, navigate to the **Deployment** menu and select **Connector**.
+Locate the **Add Connector** button and click on it.
+Choose **Headless / CLI**, fill in the connector name, and click **Next**.
+Choose **Linux** and click **Done**.

 After creating the connector object, you can click on the connector name from the connectors list to show the connector details.
-Copy the **Token**.
-You will need to use this connector token in step 6.
+Copy the **Token** as you will need it in step 6.

 ### 5.2 Create the LLM application

-We will add the private LLM chatbot service as a private application in the Secure Workspace so you can provision this private LLM application to the employees.
+We will add the private LLM chatbot service as a private application in the Secure Workspace so you can provision this private LLM application to your employees.

-Log in to your Splashtop Secure Workspace admin account using your credentials, navigate to the **Applications/Applications** section, click the **Add Application** or **Add Private Application** button.
-In the application form, fill in the application name, enter 'localhost' in **Host**, enter '6006' in **Port**, choose **HTTP** as **Protocol**, choose the connector name you just created in the previous step, assign the proper group

-to this application, and click **Save**.
+Log in to your Splashtop Secure Workspace admin account using your credentials.
+Navigate to the **Applications/Applications** section and click the **Add Application/Add Private Application** button.
+In the application form, fill in the application name, set 'localhost' as the **Host**, '6006' as the **Port**, choose **HTTP** as the **Protocol**, choose the connector name you created in the previous step, assign the proper group to this application, and click **Save**.

-Secure Workspace will generate a fully qualified domain name for the private LLM application you just created.
+The Secure Workspace will generate a fully qualified domain name for the private LLM application you just created.

 ## 6. Run the app in your cloud

-In the LLM-As-Chatbot folder, use the `dstack run` command to provision the private LLM as well as Secure Workspace to your cloud (replace the `$token` with the connector token you copied from step 5.1):
+In the LLM-As-Chatbot folder, use the `dstack run` command to provision the private LLM and Secure Workspace in your cloud (replace `$token` with the connector token you copied from step 5.1):

 ```bash
 dstack run . -f ssw-private-llm.yml $token